freeCodeCamp/learn-sql-by-building-a-student-database-part-1/TUTORIAL.md

 ### 800.1

 There's three unique majors in your test data.
-Those were the three added to the database so it looks like it's working.
+Those were the three added to the database, so it looks like it's working.
 Delete the line where you print `INSERT_MAJOR_RESULT`.

 #### HINTS